-- a.
+a.
 Pursuant to the R.O.C.
 Company Act, capital surplus arising from paid-in capital in excess of par value on issuance of common stocks and donations can be used to cover accumulated deficit or to issue new stocks or cash to shareholders in proportion to their share ownership, provided that the Company has no accumulated deficit.
 Further, the R.O.C.
 Securities and Exchange Law requires that the amount of capital surplus to be capitalized mentioned above should not exceed 10% of the paid-in capital each year.
-Capital surplus should not be used to cover accumulated deficit unless the legal reserve is insufficient. - b.
+Capital surplus should not be used to cover accumulated deficit unless the legal reserve is insufficient.

+b.
 The components of capital surplus were as follows:

-March 31, 2015 December 31, 2014 Ma arch 31, 2014 Additional paid-in capital \$ 210, 163 \$ 210, 163 \$ 210, 163 From convertible bonds 569, 216 563, 025 480,676 Treasury Stock Transactions 44,073 44,073 44,073 Donations 1 1 1 From share of changes in equities of subsidiaries and associates 19, 306 19, 306 Other 19,858 19, 858 19, 858 Option 28, 261 28,586 Total \$ 871, 572 \$ 885, 012 \$ 774, 077
+December 31, 2015 December 31, 2014

+Additional paid-in capital \$ 210, 163 \$ 210, 163

+From convertible bonds 569, 216 563,025

+Treasury Stock Transactions 44,073 44, 073

+Donations 1 1

+From share of changes in equities of subsidiaries and associates - 19, 306

+Other 19, 858 19, 858

+Option 28, 261 28, 586

+Total \$ 871,572 \$ 885, 012

 - c.
 The company issued the first and second Domestic unsecured convertible corporate bonds; the company recognized \$480,676 thousand dollars as paid-in capital in excess of par-common stock and treasury stock transaction \$8,477 thousand dollars. - d.
 The board of directors by resolution transfers of treasury shares to employees to set the base date for November 26, 2009.
-The Company in accordance with "for the first time to buy Back 500,000 shares \$35,387 thousand dollars to the transfer of shares in employee, to use NTD61.53 per share fully transferred to the employees, and 100% shareholding of Chain-Logic International Corp. employees, Black-Scholes option-pricing model according to the estimated fair value of NTD14.03 per share, to recognized the treasury Stock transactions \$2,300 thousand dollars. - e.The Company invest in LUMITED CORPORATION through JIA-SIN INVESTMENT CORP. and YI-SIN INVESTMENT CORP. and JIA-YING INVESTMENT CORP. handle to increase the Company's working capital and employee stock options ,didn't subscribe, so the additional paid-in capital from investee under equity method were \$19,306 thousand dollars.
+The Company in accordance with "for the first time to buy Back 500,000 shares \$35,387 thousand dollars to the transfer of shares in employee, to use NTD61.53 per share fully transferred to the employees, and 100% shareholding of Chain-Logic International Corp. employees, Black-Scholes option-pricing model according to the estimated fair value of NTD14.03 per share, to recognized the treasury Stock transactions \$2,300 thousand dollars. - e.
+The Company invest in LUMITED CORPORATION through JIA-SIN INVESTMENT CORP. and YI-SIN INVESTMENT CORP. and JIA-YING INVESTMENT CORP. handle to increase the Company's working capital and employee stock options ,didn't subscribe, so the additional paid-in capital from investee under equity method were \$19,306 thousand dollars.
+Because LUMITED CORPORATION dismissed on February 28, 2015, it is \$0 dollars to close the components of capital surplus.